-One credit courses are designed to be presented in a twoday format, usually on a consecutive Friday and Saturday.
+One credit courses are designed to be presented in a twoday format, usually on consecutive Saturdays.
 Three of these 1 credit classes can be bundled to fulfill the Criminal Justice elective or an open elective.
 Topics change each semester.
 Check the college schedule for listings of topics and time frames.
 The two or three credit course topics will vary when offered.
 Offered in Fall and Spring.